noemis13/DiceGame/README.md

 # DiceGame
+The game begins by randomly selecting a target number between 1 and 5 (inclusive).
 The player then rolls a six-sided die.
 If the number rolled is strictly greater than the target number, the player wins the round.
 Otherwise, they lose.
+After each round, the player is prompted to decide whether they would like to play again.
+If they choose to continue, the game repeats with a newly selected target number.
+If they decline, the game terminates.